oqe/single-exome-sample-variant-priorization/README.md

 # Single Exome Sample Variant Priorization

 This is a nextflow workflow for extracting (human) single sample from a larger exome sequencing multisample/cohort VCF and annote and prioritize exome variants of that sample.
+"Single sample" as in the context of the workflow stages per sample.
+You may execute the workflow for multiple samples in parallel.

 **Here is a short description of the workflow stages:**
 1. Generate sample and date specifc output directories